 26.2 Reporting Requirements

-26.2.1 All Customers.
-All Customers shall be required to comply with the reporting requirements in this Section 26.2.1
+26.2.1 All Customers shall be required to comply with the reporting requirements in this Section 26.2.1

 26.2.1.1 References

 The ISO may require a Customer to provide references from one (1) bank and up to three (3) utilities.
 A Customer that does not have utility references, may substitute trade payable vendor references.